 Trump's Big Repealing Deal: 8 Takeaways On The Senate's Health Care Meltdown Moment

-President Trump has summoned all Senate Republicans to the White House Wednesday for a debrief on the state of health care legislation effort in their chamber.
+President Trump has summoned all Senate Republicans to the White House on Wednesday for a debrief on the state of health care legislation effort in their chamber.
 Based on the week so far, the meeting may be more like a post mortem.

 The Senate still reportedly plans a vote next week on repealing the Affordable Care Act without a replacement plan.
 But it appears the GOP leadership will not have the votes it needs to bring even that fallback version of their legislation to the floor.